trueos/trueos-docs/trueos-handbook/preinstall.rst

 * Network card

 Here are the minimum **recommended** requirements.
-More RAM and available disk space will improve the computing experience:
+More RAM and available disk space improves the computing experience:

 **Recommended**